vincent-pradeilles/KeyPathKit/README.md

 ### map

-Maps elements to their values of the attribute.
+Maps elements to their values of the property.

 ```swift
 contacts.map(\.lastName)